eclipse/imagen/docs/guide/programming-environ/index.md

-**Note:** The following two sections, \"[Rendered Graphs](../programming-environ)\" and \"[Renderable Graphs](../programming-environ),\" are for advanced JAI users.
-Most programmers will use JAI\'s Rendered mode and don\'t really need to know about the Renderable mode.
+**Note:** The following two sections, \"[Rendered Graphs](../programming-environ)\" and \"[Renderable Graphs](../programming-environ),\" are for advanced ImageN users.
+Most programmers will use ImageN\'s Rendered mode and don\'t really need to know about the Renderable mode.

 ------------------------------------------------------------------------